quicwg/wg-materials/interim-20-10/minutes.md

 **Matt Joras:** And if I'm using QUIC with the MP-QUIC proxy, since datagrams can be forwarded over both.

-**Olivier:** then you could send the QUIC DATAGRAMS as DATAGRAMS over the two paths.
+**Olivier:** Then you could send the QUIC DATAGRAMS as DATAGRAMS over the two paths.

 **Matt Joras:** That answers my question